curtischong/curtischong.github.io/README.md

 ###Project Scope:

-To help Authors and advertisers to reach their target audiences by helping:
+To assist authors and advertisers to reach their target audiences by helping:

 Authors - Discover similar authors and their userbase